-Note that mics designed to drums are typically durable and can take a beating.
-However, if the drummer hit a microphone with his stick, the recording (or sound reinforcement) will suffer a nasty transient or clip.
+Note that mics designed for drums are typically durable and can take a beating.
+However, if the drummer hits a microphone with his stick, the recording (or sound reinforcement) will suffer a nasty transient or clip.

 With other musicians, place the microphones similarly so that they do not get hit.